 You can further decrease the number of trips to the ATM by considering your cash needs for the month, and making larger withdrawals at one time rather than several smaller ones.

 Finally, consider getting cash back at the register with participating retailers.
 Getting cash back requires entering your PIN at the register.
 Many grocery stores, pharmacies, and other retailers offer cash back on PIN transactions at no cost.
+And provided your choose a prepaid card without a purchase transaction fee, getting cash back at the register will be free.

 Balance Inquiries Without the Fees